-The College Ready Program is a summer program for incoming freshmen students that will begin on July 3rd, 2017 and end on August 3rd, 2017.
+A summer program for incoming freshmen students that will begin on July 3rd, 2017 and end on August 3rd, 2017.
 This living and learning community is designed to give students a head start on their college careers by taking courses, living in the residence halls, and getting to know fellow Bulldog students and professor.
-It allows new students to become acquainted with campus in a relatively calm environment of summer.
+It allows new students to become acquainted with campus in a relatively calm environment.

 Most courses offered in College Ready are among the most sought after by incoming freshmen.
 Outside of the classroom, the program helps introduce students to many of the campus organizations available to them.
 Faculty and staff go to extra lengths to make sure the students feel confident during the transition from high school to college.
 Students can make progress towards their degree by taking one or two courses before the fall semester begins.
 College Ready students participate in a living and learning community by moving into one of the newest residence halls, taking classes taught exclusively for College Ready students, and getting to know new friends, their professors, and campus leaders.

 College Ready is a great way to get pre-requisite courses out of the way so that you can get to the classes that interest you the most even sooner.
 College Ready also has been designed specifically for students who want to focus on developing their math skills and getting prepared for College Algebra by the fall of their freshman year.
 This program provides students the opportunity to receive a strong basis in the fundamentals required to be successful in College Algebra and higher math courses.

 Are You College Ready?
 Please Check this website frequently for updates on College Ready.
-For more information on College Ready please contact the Coordinator Dr. Mary Celeste Reese at email@example.com or (662)325-8825 or Graduate Assistant Haley Halford at firstname.lastname@example.org or (601) 951-2030.
+For more information on College Ready please contact the Coordinator, Mr. Nick Hyer at firstname.lastname@example.org or (662) 325-7231.